Naveen2701/ANPR-and-Parking-Management/README.md

 # ANPR and Parking Management System

 This repository contains code and resources for an Automatic Number Plate Recognition (ANPR) system and a Parking Management System.
-The ANPR system is developed by Naveen KM, while the Parking Management System is a WordPress website developed by Gokul S. Additionally, there is a parking space monitoring system using computer vision, developed by Guruakash.

 ## Team Members
 - Naveen KM